zaccharieramzi/project-etienne/README.md

 - be careful to close excel files after saving config or modifications in data
 - be careful when indicating files path, to use escape spaces in file names.
 Or you can just rely on auto-completion by using Tab (Tabulation).
 - Tip: instead of long arguments name, you can use `-c`, `-d`, `-r`.

+## Common mistakes

+- Be careful to only use values in the data file and not formulas.

 ## Config: